-- Implementing a local shuttle service between campuses to expand access to students, particularly students form DI populations. - Improved access to on-site childcare resources
+- Implementation of a local shuttle service between campuses to expand access to students, particularly students from DI populations. - Improved access to on-site childcare resources.

-- Robust partnerships with district high schools and community organizations/agencies who see the college as a 'first choice' for students. - Comprehensive marketing and recruitment strategy that promotes the college's brand and highlights the many opportunities and resources we provide, especially for disproportionately impacted students. - Continue to highlight our CTE programs and strategically recruit students into non-traditional fields. - Outreach K-12 and community (target younger students earlier in the process) to foster and inspire college-going culture
+- Robust partnerships with district high schools and community organizations/agencies who see the college as a 'first choice' for students, particularly Black and African American students. - Comprehensive marketing and recruitment strategy that promotes the college's brand and highlights the many opportunities and resources we provide, especially for disproportionately impacted students. - Continue to highlight our CTE programs and strategically recruit students into nontraditional fields.

+• Expanded outreach to K-12 schools and the wider community to foster and inspire college-going culture, particularly Black and African American students.